 Are your appliances safe to use?

-Before you flick the switch on those appliances that have sat idle since last winter, do a quick check to make sure they’re safe and ready for use.
+Before you switch on those appliances that have sat idle since last winter, do a quick check to make sure they’re safe and ready for use.
 That includes things like electric blankets, dryers, heaters, heat pumps and dehumidifiers, as well as any power boards to make sure they’re not overloaded or faulty.

 As a standard practice, regularly clean out the lint filters on your dryer and your dehumidifiers (these have been known to cause house fires), as well as the filters on your heat pump, which, aside from keeping your air cleaner, will help keep it working efficiently.